 Waldman also admired the star in Steinbrenner's luxury box that mildly dramatic day in 2007.
-Waldman had been friends with Clemens for many years, a relationship that predated Clemens' arrival in the Bronx.
+Waldman had been friends with Clemens for many years, before she began her radio career and when Clemens' Major League career was just beginning.
 "They shared an interest in baseball and soap operas," Raissman wrote in the Daily News, in 2012.
 "For Waldman, Clemens was always a stand-up guy.
 She liked his family and loved his mother."
 Given that Clemens had been accused by former teammate Jason Grimsley of using PEDs at the end of the 2006 season, and given his longstanding reputation as a high-handed redass, Waldman's affection for Clemens was not widely shared around the game.
-This did not make her any less inclined to stand up for him.
+This did not make her any less inclined to stand up for her friend.

 When Clemens was named in the Mitchell Report after the 2007 season, Waldman said she did not know whether he had or hadn't taken PEDs, but she vigorously defended him as a man, and a friend.
 "I can only judge people on what I observe and how they treat me," she told Newsday's Neil Best.
 "And since the mid-'80s, I've known him and all of his family and watched the kids being born and knew his mother and know his sisters … I never saw this stuff.
 I don't know if it's true.
 Does it change what I think of Roger Clemens?
 I don't think so."
 When a jury acquitted Clemens of six felony charges of lying to Congress in 2012, Waldman did not hide her happiness at the result, or her disdain for peers who continued to believe that Clemens was guilty as charged.
 "Waldman had some choice words about commentators with that particular opinion," Raissman wrote.
 "The only ones fit to print in a family newspaper are 'self-important.'"